sanjay-72/SFI-VertoCloudPractitioner/README.md

 ![i-Smart Architecture](https://github.com/sanjay-72/SFI-VertoCloudPractitioner/assets/94333583/8a4fb38f-3e9f-4691-b626-ea4964ce5c42)

 # Features
-1. Secured HTTPS protocal is used with domain name.
+1. Secured HTTPs protocal is used with domain name.
 2. OTP verification for new users.
 3. IOT integration in i-Smart portal.
-4. Live weather data.
+4. Live weather data in i-Smart portal.
 5. Farmers can create accounts and sell their products directly.
 6. They can remove and update their list of products.
 7. Payment gateway integration.
-8. Stylish email delivery system for implemented for market and iot.
+8. Stylish email delivery system is implemented for market and iot.
 9. Secret and highly secured admin portal (Not accessible to normal users).
 10. IOT caluclator for cost estimation and direct request.